venquessa/FS25_UniversalAutoload/README.md

 ---------------------------------------------------
 SUMMARY:
-- Single player is working as it should for BALES, PALLETS and BIG-BAGS
+- Single player is working as it should for BALES, PALLETS, BIG-BAGS and LOGS
 - Multiplayer loads without crashing so far BUT I have only done basic testing. **USE AT YOUR OWN RISK**
 - Any new vehicles will get autoload after purchasing in the shop (see below)
 - Any valid vehicles in a savegame will load settings if available